Rajkumar-Khatua/IShare-React-Native-/README.md

 [Twitter](https://twitter.com/RajkumarKh18976)
 [Linkedin](https://www.linkedin.com/in/rajkumarkhatua/)

-## Features are Not Implemented Yet but you can contribute to this project and make it better.
+## Features are Not Implemented Yet but we can contribute to this project and make it better.

 - BookMark Screen
   ![BookMark](Screenshot_1714119107.png)